damianham/builder/README.md

 #### define the fields to use for each kind of template for each table

 When generating the detail.html, form.html and list.html files for each table/module limit the fields that are generated to the given list.
+RSpecBuilder also uses these lists to generate attributes for testing views.
 Any column name listed in :except is removed from all tables.

 ```